What Number Is Simmer on a Stove? A Comprehensive Guide to Cooking Temperatures

 Given the lack of specific temperature settings on most stove models, it becomes necessary to rely on visual cues to identify the simmering temperature.
 Observing the presence of tiny bubbles forming at the bottom of the pan and the rising of steam can help determine if the heat is at the desired simmer level.

-Related Post: Can a Gas Stove Use Propane Safely and Efficiently?
+Related Post: How to Connect a Gas Stove Safely and Efficiently

 When the heat is set correctly, you will notice small bubbles gently breaking the surface of the liquid without it vigorously boiling.
 This gentle bubbling indicates that the temperature is just below the boiling point, providing an ideal environment for simmering.